isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-pantry-moths/index.md

 Pastry moths, well known by the name Indian meal moths, are cumbersome insects that feed on dry food stored in shelves/pantries.
 They reproduce in a couple of weeks [creating disastrous colonies](https://pestpolicy.com/are-[pantry](https://pestpolicy.com/are-pantry-bugs-harmful-if-eaten/)-bugs-harmful-if-eaten/).

-**So, on how to get [rid](https://pestpolicy.com/how-to-get-rid-of-brown-recluse-spiders/) of pantry moths; remove/clear everything from your pantry, wipe the shelves with a mixture of warm water, vinegar & peppermint oil, or dispose of non-airtight storage cans.
+**So, on how to get [rid](https://pestpolicy.com/how-to-get-rid-of-brown-recluse-spiders/)of pantry moths; remove/clear everything from your pantry, wipe the shelves with a mixture of warm water, vinegar & peppermint oil, or dispose of non-airtight storage cans.

 ** - **Remove and clean shelf liners, scrub pantry with soap and hot water, dry pantry & washed storage containers thoroughly, and vacuum your pantry sufficiently before disinfecting the surface with vinegar.